javierjrg/Deploy-a-Dynamic-WordPress-Website-on-AWS/README.md

 1. **VPC**: A Virtual Private Cloud with public and private subnets across two Availability Zones (AZs) for fault tolerance and high availability.
 2. **Internet Gateway**: Allows communication between instances within the VPC and the internet.
 3. **Security Groups**: Acts as virtual firewalls controlling inbound and outbound traffic to EC2 instances.
-4. **Public Subnets**: Used for the NAT Gateway and Application Load Balancer to facilitate external access and load balancing.
+4. **Public Subnets**: These are used for the NAT Gateway and Application Load Balancer to facilitate external access and load balancing.
 5. **Private Subnets**: Hosts the web servers to enhance security.
 6. **EC2 Instance Connect Endpoint**: Provides secure SSH access to the EC2 instances.
 7. **Application Load Balancer (ALB)**: Distributes incoming traffic across multiple EC2 instances.